-46 May an employee agree to waive statutory and contractual rights to potential employment claims?
+48 May an employee agree to waive statutory and contractual rights to potential employment claims?

 Generally, yes.
-However, an employee cannot waive claims based on acts or omissions that have not yet occurred.
+However, an employee cannot prospectively waive claims based on acts or omissions that have not yet occurred.
 Moreover, a waiver of minimum wage, overtime and certain other wage claims generally requires court or Department of Labor approval to be enforceable.
-Some states' laws prohibit waivers of workers' compensation insurance benefits and waivers of unemployment insurance benefits; rights under certain federal laws, such as the NLRA, also cannot be waived.
+Some states' laws prohibit waivers of workers' compensation insurance benefits and waivers of unemployment insurance benefits.
+Rights under certain federal laws, such as the National Labor Relations Act, also cannot be waived.

 Under contract law of most states, a waiver is valid and enforceable if it is given knowingly and voluntarily, and in exchange for something of value to which the individual giving the waiver is not already entitled.
 Some statutes establish additional substantive and procedural requirements for a valid waiver of claims.
-For example, the ADEA requires that a waiver of age claims under the ADEA meet certain requirements based on the context in which the waiver is being given, including but not limited to a minimum period of time for the individual to consider and sign the waiver and a seven-day period after signing within which to revoke the waiver.
+For example, the Age Discrimination in Employment Act requires that a waiver of age claims under it meet certain requirements based on the context in which the waiver is being given, including but not limited to a minimum period of time for the individual to consider and sign the waiver and a seven-day period after signing within which to revoke the waiver.
 Under California law, a waiver of unknown claims arising from past acts or omissions is not valid unless the waiver also includes an express waiver of rights under the California Civil Code, section 1542.

-On 15 July 2009, the EEOC issued new guidance (EEOC Guidance) on discrimination waivers and releases contained in employee severance agreements.
+On 15 July 2009, the Equal Employment Opportunity Commission issued guidance (EEOC Guidance) on discrimination waivers and releases contained in employee severance agreements.
 The EEOC Guidance addresses all types of discrimination waiver and release requirements, and contains specific examples and numerous questions and answers that should be taken into account by employers when dealing with waiver and release issues in severance agreements.